-Eye problems stem from a variety of things.
-They can be due to poor nutrition, bad water quality, rough handling, or results of other ailments like bacterial infections.
+Eye problems stem from a variety of things: poor nutrition, bad water quality, or rough handling.
+They can also, result from other ailments, such as bacterial infections.

 Symptoms of constipation are loss of appetite and swelling of the body.
 The cause is almost always diet.

 - Swim-bladder Disease